dewanshpatle/Geofencing-Real-time-Alert-System/README.md

 **Business Logic**:
 - Store location update in database
+- Check if vehicle is inside any geofences
-- Detect entry/exit events (compare with previous location state)
+- Detect entry/exit events by comparing with previous location state
-- Trigger WebSocket alerts for configured events
+- **Trigger real-time alerts for configured geofence events** (especially for restricted zones)
 - Return all current geofences containing the vehicle

 ---